John David Duggar And Wife Abbie Pregnant, ‘Counting On’ Couple Announce They Are Expecting Their First Child

 The Duggar family has another baby on the way.
-Fans had recently been speculating that newlyweds John David and Abbie might soon have pregnancy news to share and they were right.
+Fans had recently been speculating that newlyweds John David and Abbie might soon have pregnancy news to share, and they were right.
 The couple has just officially revealed that their first child is on the way.

 The big baby news was revealed first by People magazine.
-John and Abbie shared that they are thrilled to be welcoming their own Duggar baby soon and they think it’s amazing to think about becoming parents in a matter of months.
+John and Abbie shared that they are thrilled to be welcoming their own Duggar baby soon, and they think it’s amazing knowing that they’ll be parents in a matter of months.

 Abbie and John’s pregnancy reveal includes a photo showing the Duggar newlyweds together on an airplane, holding a baby onesie teasing that there is a baby passenger on-board.
 Naturally, the two Counting On stars are wearing big smiles on their faces in the snapshot.